oasis-tcs/openc2-jadn-im/imjadn-v1.0-cn02.md

 uses a simple example of an IM for a university to illustrate the use of ERDs for IMs.
-This section uses that ERD as a starting point for an example to illustrate the various JADN representations described in [Section 3.1.5.2](#3152-alternative-jadn-representations).
+This section uses that ERD as a starting point for an example to illustrate the various JADN representations described in [Section&nbsp;3.1.5.2](#3152-alternative-jadn-representations).
 The example begins with the ERD for the model:

 ###### Figure 3-7 -- Simple University Example ERD